AndrewMead10/discord-call-transcriber/README.md

 ```bash
 npm install
 ```

+If you manage Node versions manually, ensure the runtime is at least `22.12.0` (the bot defines this in `package.json"engines"`).

 If the install command fails due to network restrictions, ensure the dependencies listed in `package.json` are downloaded manually: `discord.js`, `@discordjs/voice`, `prism-media`, and `dotenv`.